Familial adenomatous polyposis (FAP)

 What happens if I do not inherit the gene?

 If you do not inherit an abnormal gene, you do not need any special screening.
-This is because your risk of getting cancer is the same as the rest of the population.
+This is because your risk of getting cancer is likely to be the same as the rest of the population.
 But you should continue to be aware of any changes in your bowels.
 Tell your doctor if you have any new symptoms like bleeding from the back passage, weight loss or a change in bowel habit.

 For more information